1885 - 1954

 - Alain Locke

-Born into a family of teachers, Alain Locke completed Harvard’s four year program in three years, graduated second in his 1907 class, was elected into Phi Beta Kappa, and won the school’s most distinguished award, The Bowdoin Prize.
-Afterwards, Locke became the first African-American to be named a Rhodes Scholar and received his scholarship to Oxford.
-After receiving his PhD in 1917, Locke became philosophy professor at Howard University, an African American School, where he remained until his retirement.
-In 1925 he edited The New Negro: An Interpretation – the signature anthology of the Harlem Renaissance and also edited Four Negro Poets (1927).
+Born in Philadelphia, Pennsylvania into a family of teachers whose parents were descendants of prominent families of free Black people, Alain Locke graduated second in his 1907 high school class.
+Locke completed Harvard’s four year program in three years where he got degrees in English and philosophy, was elected into Phi Beta Kappa, and won the school’s most distinguished award, The Bowdoin Prize.
+Afterwards, Locke became the first African-American to be named a Rhodes Scholar and received a scholarship to Oxford.
+When Locke arrived at Oxford, he was denied entry into several of the colleges there due to the racism that existed there at the time.
+He was eventually admitted into Oxfords Hertford College where he studied literature, philosophy, Greek, and Latin.
+After receiving his PhD from Harvard University in 1917, Locke became philosophy professor at the Washington, D.C. based Howard University, an HBCU school, where he remained until his retirement.
+In 1925, Locke edited The New Negro: An Interpretation – the signature anthology of the Harlem Renaissance and also edited Four Negro Poets (1927).
 By this time Locke was actively promoting his theory of ‘cultural pluralism’ which maintained that a democratic society should value the uniqueness of the different styles within that culture, thus encouraging African-American artists to embrace their ancestral and folk traditions.
+Locke was called “The Father of the Harlem Renaissance” because he mentored many of the notable figures of that movement.
 A gay man himself, Locke also helped gay African-American artists like Countee Cullen, to whom he was romantically linked, and Richard Bruce Nugent find pride in their heritage.
-In the 1930s he established Associates in Negro Folk Education.
-As the leading authority on African American culture he wrote Negro Art: Past and Present, The Negro and His Music, and edited The Negro in Art.
-In 1945 he became the first African American president of the American Association of Adult Education.
-In 1953 he secured a Phi Beta Kappa chapter at Howard University, a major milestone in the history of African American education.
-In 1954 he was still working on The Negro in American Culture, his definitive study of the contributions of African-Americans to American society, when he died of a heart ailment at age 68.
+In the 1930s, he established Associates in Negro Folk Education.
+As the leading authority on African American culture, Locke wrote Negro Art: Past and Present, The Negro and His Music, and edited The Negro in Art.
+In 1945, he became the first African American president of the American Association of Adult Education.
+In 1953, Locke secured a Phi Beta Kappa chapter at Howard University, a major milestone in the history of African American education.
+In 1954, he was still working on The Negro in American Culture, his definitive study of the contributions of African-Americans to American society, when he died of a heart ailment at age 68.

 Lesson Plan